Skip to content

 But the real pivots, the ones that change your trajectory without changing your address, happen quietly.
 And they’re just as difficult.

 I’ve been in the construction and home improvement industry since 1996.
 Nearly 30 years in what looks like the same career from the outside.
-But the work I do today as a Regional General Manager at Great Day Improvements is fundamentally different from the work I did as a young tradesman.
+But the work I do today as a Division President is fundamentally different from the work I did as a young tradesman.
 I’ve pivoted at least four times without ever leaving the industry.

 TL;DR: Internal mobility increased 6% year-over-year in 2025, and companies with strong internal mobility programs see 2x employee retention (LinkedIn, 2025).
 You don’t need to change industries to transform your career.
 In nearly 30 years, I’ve pivoted four times, from tradesman to manager, to entrepreneur, to scaling executive, to corporate leader, without ever leaving the construction industry.
 Every pivot required letting go of what I was good at to become something I wasn’t yet.